 Now, we are able to move the speaking rate gradually faster by changing the settings on the DAF until you are speaking at a normal speech rate using good phrasing and continuous phonation.
 You are now saying whatever you want to say during a normal conversation on the DAF machine without stuttering.

 Next, we’ll get you off that machine so you don’t have to carry it around with you.

-During the third day of your intensive stuttering therapy, we get you off the DAF.
-You won’t want to wear a headset or other device while you’re talking.
+During the third day of this intensive stuttering therapy program, we get you off the DAF.
+You won’t want to wear a headset or other device while you’re talking outside the clinic!
 You’ll want to talk stutter-free without wearing anything.